Orlando Medical Malpractice Lawyers

 While there is a limit on the "non-economic" damages you can

-to the "economic" damages you can receive (such as medical bills,
+There is no limit to the "economic" damages you can receive such as:

 What damages are you entitled to?